krueger-matt/plant-watering/README.md

 Create (or modify the one provided) a SQLite database to keep track of your plants

-The database has two tables:
+The database has three tables:

 The fields in the watering_schedule table are:
   * id integer primary key,